-1.12.6 Alarms configuration menu
+1.21.10 Alarms configuration menu for 'process slave'

-To configure the alarm, access the alarm menu ('ALr1', 'ALr2' or 'ALr3') and configure the following parameters:
+Menu available only in 'Process slave' mode.
+In 'process slave' mode, alarms are locally controlled from the instrument.
+Locally configure the alarm parameters for each alarm.
+For more information see section 1.21.8.
+At the alarm menu ('ALr1', 'ALr2' or 'ALr3') configure the following parameters:

-- at the 'Active' ('Act') parameter select 'on' - at the 'Type of alarm' ('TypE') parameter select 'MAX' for maximum alarm (activates when reading is higher than setpoint), or 'MIn' for minimum alarm (activates when reading is lower than setpoint). - at the 'Setpoint' ('SEt') parameter configure the alarm activation point.
-Parameter value is accessible through 'fast access' (see section 1.12.11). - at the 'Hysteresis' ('hySt') parameter select the hysteresis value.
+- at the 'Active' ('Act') parameter select 'on' - at the 'Type of alarm' ('TypE') parameter select 'MAX' for maximum alarm (activates when reading is higher than setpoint), or 'MIn' for minimum alarm (activates when reading is lower than setpoint), or select watchdog alarm ('W.doG') to activate the alarm in case of watchdog error (see section 1.21.4). - at the 'Setpoint' ('SEt') parameter configure the alarm activation point.
+Parameter value is accessible through 'fast access' (see section 1.21.11). - at the 'Hysteresis' ('hySt') parameter select the hysteresis value.
 Hysteresis applies to the alarm deactivation.
 Alarm deactivates once the reading is beyond the setpoint plus the hysteresis value.
 Hysteresis prevents relay switching in case of signal fluctuations close to the setpoint value. - at the 'Activation delay' ('dEL.0') parameter configure the delay to apply before the alarm is activated.
 Delay starts to count once the setpoint is reached.
 Value from 0.0 to 99.9 seconds. - at the 'Deactivation delay' ('dEL.1') parameter configure the delay to apply before the alarm is deactivated.
 Delay starts to count once the setpoint is reached plus the hysteresis value.
-Value from 0.0 to 99.9 seconds. - to work with 'windowed alarms' (see Figure 11) activate 'Setpoint 2' ('SEt2') to 'on' and then configure the desired second setpoint value.
+Value from 0.0 to 99.9 seconds. - to work with 'windowed alarms' (see Figure 7) activate 'Setpoint 2' ('SEt2') to 'on' and then configure the desired second setpoint value.
 Second setpoint must always be higher in value than the first setpoint. - at the 'Inverted relay' ('r.Inv') parameter select 'on' to invert the activation logic of the relay.
 Relay is inactive when alarm is active, and relay is active when alarm is inactive. - at the 'Locked alarm' ('A.Lck') parameter select 'on' to block the automatic alarm deactivation.
-Alarm deactivation must be performed manually, by pressing the 'LE' front button (see section 1.12.13).
+Alarm deactivation must be performed manually, by pressing the 'LE' front button (see section 1.21.20).